Santander moves 60 staff to different location in Madrid due to coronavirus

 Santander declined to comment.

-Santander currently employs 400 people at its trading floor at its group headquarter in Boadilla del Monte, a location 24 kilometers (15 miles) west of Madrid, and 15% of this workforce have been transferred as of today to an office of the Santander’s Spanish unit.
+Santander currently employs 400 people at its trading floor at its group headquarter in Boadilla del Monte, a location 24 kilometres (15 miles) west of Madrid, and 15% of this workforce have been transferred as of today to an office of the Santander’s Spanish unit.
+(Reporting By Jesús Aguado Editing by Ingrid Melander and Sandra Maler )